VoliJS/Type-R/docs/chapters/io.md

 ### `callback` obj.parse( json, options? )

-Optional hook called to transform the JSON when it's passes to the record or collection with `set( json, { parse : true })` call.
+Optional hook called to transform the JSON when it's passes to the model or collection with `set( json, { parse : true })` call.
 Used internally by I/O methods (`options.ioMethod` is either "save" or "fetch" when called from I/O method).

 If you override `toJSON()`, it usually means that you must override `parse()` as well, and vice versa.